CrowdStrike/aws-elastic-beanstalk-integration/README.md

 ```

+> [!NOTE]
-This script retrieves the Falcon credentials from secrets manager, and installs the sensor using the linux script from the [falcon-scripts repository](https://github.com/CrowdStrike/falcon-scripts).
+> This script retrieves the Falcon credentials from secrets manager, and installs the sensor using the linux script from the [falcon-scripts repository](https://github.com/CrowdStrike/falcon-scripts).

 3. Create a `.ebextensions` directory in the root of the application package.
 Within this folder, create the following files.